daphneplott/startup/README.md

 ### Key features

-- A login screen that customizes your username and school name
+- A login screen that customizes your playername/username and school name
-- Choose a theming for your school, which will display background ambience images during the games
-- 2 or 3 mini games that reflect magical classes
+- 2 mini games that reflect magical classes
-  - Number guessing game
+  - Alchemy/Potions game
-  - Matching images game
+  - Astronomy matching game
-  - What's your magic power quiz (time permitting)
+  - (Possibly a third, if the implementation of the first two games goes well)
 - Your high scores for each mini game is saved
 - Comparing high scores between players